numarahman/FindMyGlow-A-Skincare-Product-Recommendation-System/README.md

 ### Feature Engineering and Natural Language Processing (TF-IDF)

-Term frequency-inverse document frequency (TF-IDF) converts a piece of text into a numerical vector to highlight which words are most important in a piece of text while downplaying common ones.
+Term frequency-inverse document frequency (TF-IDF) in a natural language processing technique that converts a piece of text into a numerical vector to highlight which words are most important in a piece of text while downplaying common ones.
 Since the "ingredients" and "highlights" fields were in free-text form, I needed a way to extract meaningful numerical features from them.
 TF-IDF allowed me to assign higher weights to distinctive terms like "hyaluronic acid" or "salicylic acid," rather than common words like "water."
 Without it, the model wouldn't understand which ingredients make products unique.

 Step-by-Step Process:
  * Preprocessed text by lowercasing, removing punctuation, and removing common stop words such as "and" or "with"